DaSpood/IDOT-2020/README.md

 I did not have time to implement the HTML formating of the articles, but I did plan the login system from the start.
 I also decided to add authors to articles to better reflect the account system, and added article titles as well for a more comfortable experience.

-In order to make pages more dynamic, I use the MVVC design pattern.
+In order to make pages more dynamic, I use the MVVM design pattern.

 ## Database creation